 I am an Artist in Atlanta GA.
 I work with spray paint, canvas and wood, mostly.
 I started exploring my creative side after becoming disabled in late 2010 after a routine medical procedure (please research your Dr if you have time to – if it isn’t an emergency).
 I am GA born & raised.

 I was a computer tech by trade with experience in the telecommunications industry as well as general support.
-I have owned my own computer support company from 2003 – 2006 in North Georgia, concentrating on small business & residential computer support.
-My last “full time” position was a Project Manager for a tower crew that programmed microwave radios on cell phone towers in Atlanta, Chicago, Philly, Miami and Houston for the “Clear 4G” project.
+I have owned my own computer support company from 2003 – 2006 in North Georgia, focusing on small business & residential computer support.
+My last “full time” position was a Project Manager for a tower crew that programmed microwave radios on cell phone towers in Atlanta, Chicago, Philly, Miami and Houston for a major telecom company.

 After a smoke detector woke me up the morning of 1st of March ’99, crawling out of my house burning down, I knew that I was here for a reason & that I had something to give back & needed to!
 At the time, I thought my only creative outlet was supporting others & gathering people, which I was pretty good at.
 But once I quit drinking in 2010, I was in need of an outlet, I found Art to be exactly what was missing the whole time.

 You can find Fire in my Art not only by the flames that I make but also with color combos I tend to use for other pieces.
 Some might call me crazy for the celebration of Fire after all that I have been through, but as life, it is one of those things that should be respected, and I have nothing but respect for it in its natural beauty.

 I spent years helping foster the local music scene before getting involved with the Burning Man Project.
 Having many friends that played in various bands around Atlanta and in North GA.
 I eventually started throwing events, shows, even some live recording in the early 2000’s and managed a Blues Artist/Band while I was living in Dahlonega, in the Mountains of North GA.